 Director, Dr. Jennifer Laffier

-Dr. Jennifer Laffier is an Assistant Professor in the Faculty of Education at Ontario Tech University.
-She is a licensed and registered Creative Arts Therapist and Psychotherapist with over 25 years experience in the mental health field.
-She researches and teaches in the areas of human development, mental health across the lifespan, emotional intelligence, bullying, at-risk youth, and creative arts and play.
+Dr. Jennifer Laffier is an Assistant Professor in the Faculty of Education at Ontario Tech University and a licensed Creative Arts Therapist and Psychotherapist with over 29 years experience in the mental health field.
+As a licensed practitioner working with children, youth, post-secondary students, adults, and older adults, she specializes in Digital Wellness, Trauma therapy, Play Based therapy, Cognitive Behavior Therapy, Eco-Therapy (nature), and authentic happiness (flourishing).
+She researches and teaches in the areas of human development and mental health in the digital age.
+Her research topics include wellness during times of crisis, digital wellness, digital-self intelligence, emotional intelligence, life-long learning, agism, bullying, digital drama, social media and mental health, healthy gaming behaviors, psycho-education, and creativity, arts, play, and nature related to wellness.
+She

 Aalyia graduated from the Life Science program at the University of Toronto in 2018, where she had majored in Psychology and Health Studies.
-She completed her Masters of Arts in Education, under the supervision of Dr. Jennifer Laffier and Dr. Janette Hughes, and is currently enrolled in the Bachelor of Education program at Ontario Tech University.
-Her research interests include child and youth mental health, identity development, digital technologies, art-making, and risk-and-resilience processes.
+She completed her Masters of Arts in Education, under the supervision of Dr. Jennifer Laffier and Dr. Janette Hughes, and the Bachelor in Education program in 2021.
+She is currently enrolled in the Doctor of Education program at Ontario Tech University.
+Her research interests include child and youth mental health, identity development, digital technologies, art-making, and on-and-offline risk-and-resilience processes.

 Michelle is a student in Ontario Tech’s Master of Arts, Education program.
 She is also a Board Certified assistant Behaviour Analyst (BCaBA) and has over a decade of experience implementing, creating and overseeing Applied Behaviour Analytic (ABA) programming for students with Autism Spectrum Disorder (ASD) and other exceptionalities.
 Michelle is passionate about mental health, education, equity and social justice for individuals living with exceptional circumstances.